How to Calculate the Stainless Steels and Nickel Alloys PREN Number?

 The Role of Alloying Elements in PREN

 - Molybdenum (Mo): Molybdenum is particularly effective in improving pitting and crevice corrosion resistance.
 It enhances the stability of the passive film in chloride-rich environments.
-Every 1% increase in molybdenum content has a significant impact on the PREN, as reflected by the multiplication factor of 3.3 in the formula.
+Every 1% increase in molybdenum content significantly impacts the PREN, as reflected by the formula’s multiplication factor of 3.3.

-- Nitrogen (N): Nitrogen is a potent alloying element that not only strengthens the material through solid solution hardening but also significantly boosts pitting resistance.
+- Nitrogen (N): Nitrogen is a potent alloying element that strengthens the material through solid solution hardening and significantly boosts pitting resistance.
 Its impact is so pronounced that the PREN formula multiplies the nitrogen content by 16.

-- Tungsten (W): Tungsten is used in some super duplex stainless steels and nickel alloys to further enhance pitting resistance.
-Although its effect is less than that of molybdenum, it still contributes to the material’s overall resistance, especially in highly aggressive environments.
+- Tungsten (W): Tungsten is used in some super duplex stainless steels and nickel alloys to enhance pitting resistance further.
+Although its effect is less than molybdenum’s, it still contributes to the material’s overall resistance, especially in highly aggressive environments.

 Calculating PREN: Practical Examples